 Health care providers consider the following factors to put women at high risk for preterm labor or birth:

 - Women who have delivered preterm before, or who have experienced preterm labor before, are considered to be at high risk for preterm labor and birth.1

 - Being pregnant with twins, triplets, or more (called "multiple gestations") or the use of assisted reproductive technology is associated with a higher risk of preterm labor and birth.
 One study showed that more than 50% of twin births occurred preterm, compared with only 10% of births of single infants.2

-- Women with certain abnormalities of the reproductive organs are at greater risk for preterm labor and birth than are women who do not have these abnormalities.
+- Women with certain anomalies of the reproductive organs are at greater risk for preterm labor and birth than are women who do not have these anomalies.
 For instance, women who have a short cervix (the lower part of the uterus) or whose cervix shortens in the second trimester (fourth through sixth months) of pregnancy instead of the third trimester are at high risk for preterm delivery.

 Certain medical conditions, including some that occur only during pregnancy, also place a woman at higher risk for preterm labor and delivery.
 Some of these conditions include3: